Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 ### Development Dependencies

-The primary tool used for building and running this repo is [Docker](https://www.docker.com).
+The primary tool used for building and running this repository is [Docker](https://www.docker.com).

 Some tasks may require the usage of a local [npm](https://www.npmjs.com/package/npm) installation, but we hope to remove that in the future.

 For Windows users:
-You can install Docker Desktop from https://docs.docker.com/desktop/install/windows-install/.
+You can install Docker Desktop from [Docker](https://docs.docker.com/desktop/install/windows-install/).
 When running on Windows, you'll need to ensure the Windows Subsystem for Linux (WSL) is installed and updated to WSL version 2.
 To do this:
 1. Open a Powershell windows as administrator
 2. Install WSL and a Linux distribution.
 To install Ubuntu 22.04: